psychemedia/winter-tales/src/sir-cleges-winter-cherries.md

 But a staff was his hachney,
 As man in povertie.

 Sir Cleges and his sone gent
 The righte way to Cardiff went
 Upon Christmas-day
 To the castle he came full right
 As they were to meate dight,
 Anon, the sooth to say.
 In Sir Cleges thought to go;
 But in poor clothing was he tho, `[Tho, (First English " tha "), then.]`
 And in simple array.
 The Porter said full hastily,
-"Thou ehurl, withdraw thee smartly, `[Smartly: see note 15, page 26.
+"Thou churl, withdraw thee smartly, `[Smartly: see note 15, page 26.
 So in "As You Like It," "The parts and graces of the wrestler."]`
 I rede `[Rede (First English "raedan," past "réd"), advise.
 "Raedan" to read, discern, rule, made its past " raedde."]` thee, without delay.

 " Ellés, by Heaven and Saint Mary,